Agoric/documentation/main/glossary/README.md

 The Board is a shared, on-chain location where users can post a value and make it accessible to others.
 When a user posts a value, they receive a unique ID for the value.
 Others can get the value just by knowing the ID.
-You can make an ID known by any communication method; private email, a DM or other private message, a phone call/voicemail, an email blast to a mailing list or many individuals, listing it on a website, etc.
+You can make an ID known by any communication method&mdash;a DM or email or other private message, a phone call/voicemail, an email blast to a mailing list, publishing it on a website, etc.

 ## Brand
 Identifies the kind of [issuer](#issuer), such as "[Quatloos](#quatloos)",